2021 Bunnings NPC: Pre-season challenges

 For the 2021 pre-season, Hawke's Bay accepted Ranfurly Shield challenges from North Otago and Ngāti Porou East Coast.
 In their first defence on June 30, Hawke's Bay defeated North Otago 85–0 in Napier.
-The side scored thirteen tries to none.
+The side scored 13 tries to none.
 It began with a try to Kienan Higgins on debut from a turnover after four minutes.
 North Otago then conceded a penalty try and lost lock Manulua Taiti to a yellow card.
-Hawke’s Bay added a further two tries from Jason Long to lead twenty-eight points to nil after the first quarter.
-Another two tries in the last eight minutes gave Hawke's Bay a forty-two point lead at halftime.
+Hawke’s Bay added a further two tries from Jason Long to lead 28–0 after the first quarter.
+Another two tries in the last eight minutes gave Hawke's Bay a 42-point lead at halftime.
 Hawke's Bay also gave a debut to All Black family member Sir Brian Lochore's grandson, Frank Lochore.